KristofferC/OhMyREPL.jl/README.md

 # import the global pass handler that keep track of all passes
 import PimpMyREPL: PASS_HANDLER, ANSICodes.ANSIValue

-# Write the pass
+# Write the pass function, the cursor position is not used but it needs to be given an argument
-function underline_star(ansitokens, tokens, cursormovement::Int)
+function underline_star(ansitokens, tokens, cursorposition::Int)
     # Loop over all tokens and ansitokens
     for (ansitok, tok) in zip(ansitokens, tokens)
         # If the token is a STAR token